mj2770/IAV_Seq_WW/README.md

 We evaluated their performance across spike-in mixtures, wastewater extracts, and concentration/extraction methods.

-## Repository structure
-- data/: input data for plotting.
-All raw sequencing data for this project have been deposited in the NCBI sequence Read Archive (SRA) under Bioproject ID: PRJNA1336326.
-- scripts/: sequencing reads analysis scripts
-- results/: python scripts for data analysis and plotting

 ## 🔬 Pipeline Overview

 ### 1. Probe & Primer Design